 The good news for the users is all this does not mean an end of privacy.
-There are a few methods via which one can communicate over the web and the phone without revealing their identity to the CIA.
+There are a few methods to communicate over the web and the phone without revealing their identity to the CIA.

 Prevent being spied on by CIA or Government

-These are just some of the basic precautions one could.
+These are just some of the basic precautions one could take.
 Obviously, these may not help if someone is hell-bent on monitoring you.

-- At the basic level, you should always try to update your devices to the latest version of the firmware.
+- At the basic level, you should always try to update your devices to the latest firmware version.
 Install the latest updates for your operating system as well as ensure that all your installed software are updated to their latest versions.

 - Use a good Antivirus software or an Internet Security Suite.

 - Only download apps from safe software download sites or authorized and legitimate stores like the Windows Store, iTunes, or Google Play.
 The reason being we don’t want compromised apps coming onto our devices.

-- Proceed with caution while opening email attachments or clicking on web links since more than 90 percent of attacks start with the email attachments & links.
+- Proceed with caution while opening email attachments or clicking on web links since more than 90 percent of attacks start with email attachments & links.

-- Ensure the websites you browse are secured with the valid certificate—look for the padlock icon/ green bar in the browser.
+- Ensure the websites you browse are secured with a valid certificate—look for the padlock icon/ green bar in the browser.